google/lovefield/docs/spec/02_spac.md

 ## 2. Schema Parsing and Code Generation

 The schema JSON file will need to be parsed and validated by Schema Parser And Code-Generator (SPAC).
 SPAC will generate JavaScript code providing:

 * A static function used to create database instance.
 * A database schema class that can be used to create query conditions.
 * A database instance class that can be used to create queries.

-The following example is the very basic SCUD operation using SPAC generated code, assume the namespace passed into SPAC is `lava.cr.db`:
+The following example is the very basic SCUD operation using SPAC generated code, assume the namespace passed into SPAC is `my.namespace.db`:

 ```js
 var db;